matcornic/hermes/README.md

 * [Password Reset](examples/default/reset.go)
 * [Maintenance](examples/default/maintenance.go)

-To run the examples, go to `examples/<theme>/`, then run `go run *.go`.
-HTML and Plaintext example should be created in the folder.
+To run the examples, go to `examples` folder, then run `go run *.go`.
+HTML and Plaintext example should be created in given theme folders.

 ## Plaintext E-mails